epfl-si/jahia2wp/docs/INSTALL_DETAILED.md

     $ echo "
     alias managwp='echo ssh -A -o SendEnv=WP_ENV  www-data@exopgesrv55.epfl.ch -p 32222 && ssh -A -o SendEnv=WP_ENV www-data@exopgesrv55.epfl.ch -p 32222'" >> ~/.bashrc

-That will allow you to connect and move to your local dir in two commands:
+That will allow you to connect and move to your `src` dir in two commands:

     you@host:~$ managwp
     ...